 The Eucharist Explore the history and development of the Eucharist according to the Roman rite.
 As well as focusing on the Eucharistic celebration itself, participants will gain insight and knowledge about Eucharistic devotions, consider architecture and space, and have the opportunity to develop practical skills in preparing for Eucharistic celebrations.

-Elective Units Alive in Christ (OFFERED in MAY 2019) This topic (unit) presents an overview of the Rite of Christian Initiation of Adults (RCIA) as it is understood and practised within the Catholic Church.
+Elective Units Alive in Christ (Oct 2024) This topic (unit) presents an overview of the Rite of Christian Initiation of Adults (RCIA) as it is understood and practised within the Catholic Church.
 Beginning with an investigation of baptismal themes in the New Testament, the topic then explores the Catechumenate during the first five centuries of the Church before considering its reinstatement after the Second Vatican Council.

 Music for the Liturgy Aims to equip participants with the knowledge and skills required to make appropriate theological, musical and pastoral judgements concerning the use of music within the liturgical celebration.